In a recent Instagram poll, we discovered that many of you are completely new to using oils in your skincare routine.

 So now that we know why it’s good to use oils for all different skin types…

 ...what’s the best way to start incorporating oils into your skincare routine?

 Keep in mind that abrupt and huge changes in your skincare routine can impact your skin and disrupt it’s balance in the short-term.
 As such, I always recommend being thoughtful and gradual with new introductions.
 This is particularly important if you are changing the TYPE of skincare you’re using (water-based vs. oil-based).

 If you were previously using oil-based products, your face is probably already primed for cocokind and you shouldn’t have to deal with much of a transition process.
-However, if you were using water-based or traditional skincare products, I recommend transitioning gradually to our organic, oil-based products (so you don’t shock your skin)!
+However, if you were using water-based or traditional skincare products, I recommend transitioning gradually to oil-based products (so you don’t shock your skin)!

 In addition to being thoughtful about the transition, we have some tips on how best to carefully start off your oil-based skincare journey.

 1. start at night

 Nighttime is the ideal time to introduce new products into your skincare routine.
 Our skin reaches peak absorbency while we are sleeping, making it the perfect time to try and use new products!
 Plus, you know your skin will be undisturbed by external factors (pollutants, UV radiation, environmental toxins, etc.).

 2. try mixing oils with a toner so they feel lighter

 Combining your facial oil with a hydrosol toner helps with quicker absorbency.
 If you’ve been using water-based lotions, using oils might initially feel overwhelming or slightly heavy on the skin.
 The best way to lessen that feeling is to mix an oil with our toners.
 The oil will feel lighter!

-For oil cleansing, apply two pumps of our facial cleansing oil to a cotton pad and then spray 2-3 mists of either off our toners to the pad too.
+To oil cleanse, apply two pumps of our facial cleansing oil to a cotton pad and then spray 2-3 mists of either off our toners to the pad too.
 Wipe the mixture all over your face until there is no residue left!